-Monkeypox is originally a disease which can be transmitted from animal to human (a zoonosis).
+Mpox (monkeypox) is originally a disease which can be transmitted from animal to human (a zoonosis).
 However, in the outbreak in the spring of 2022 it is spread globally through human-to-human transmission.
 Similar to an infection with smallpox, the infected person develops a skin rash.
 Starting as spots that turn into blisters.
 The blisters dry up and form a crust, leaving scabs that eventually fall off two to three weeks later.
-Also symptoms as fever, headache and muscle ache belong to an infection with monkeypox.
+Also symptoms as fever, headache and muscle ache belong to an infection with mpox.

-Monkeypox virus DNA in sewage
+Mpox virus DNA in sewage

 Scabs or stools?

-The research did not show how exactly the monkeypox virus ends up in sewage.
+The research did not show how exactly the mpox virus ends up in sewage.
 This could be through washing the skin, with scabs ending up in waste water and thus in the sewerage system.
 Another possibility is that the virus is excreted in stools (poo).